 Where does sodium come from in our diets?

-Recognizing the sodium sources is the most helpful step in tempering excessive intake.
+Recognizing high sodium sources is the most helpful step in tempering excessive intake.
 There are three major sources of salt in our diets (R&R: 4):

 Researchers have established that around three-quarters of total salt intake in American diet comes from pre-packaged processed food and restaurant food.
 It’s a long story why manufacturers and restaurateurs add such a high amount of sodium to food, but this is a BIG incentive to start cooking your own meals.